SejiOH/mapDrawing/README.md

 library(mapdata)
 </code></pre>

-Let's set a working directory as we do usually.
+Let's set a working directory as we do usually.<br>
 If you do not want create a directory, then skip the first line.
 <pre><code>
 create_dir("D:/working_directory")